ashleydavis/rfsd-web-page-eleventy/src/chapter-1.md

 Photosphere is a photo gallery and backup tool.
 Initially we’ll be able to upload photos through a web portal and then browse them in the gallery.
 Toward the end of the book we’ll have desktop and mobile applications that can automatically find photos on our devices and upload them for us.

-This won’t be a blow by blow tutorial on how to create a fullstack application, but it will provide plenty of demonstrations of how to implement the theory described in this chapter and create a fast pace of development for ourselves.
+Through building Photosphere we’ll learn the habits that we need to create a fast pace of development.

 # 1.12 Book overview